-I was excited to work on a recent project with one of our partners, Wild Detect, because it aligns with one of our goals at Appsilon — to use data science consulting to aid in the preservation and management of our planet’s wildlife and environment.
-The goal is to build a model for visual recognition of specific kinds of animals.
-I cannot publish that model, so by using a different dataset I’d like to show you how I built a Proof of Concept deep learning model for this problem.
-So, which animals did we choose?
+I first set out to choose the animal species that I would use for developing the model.
 Last year I gave a talk at UseR in Brisbane, which was quite a journey for me.
 I had a chance to visit the Koala Sanctuary there.
 Sadly, koalas are severely affected by climate change and recently they were declared functionally extinct.
-To highlight that problem, I decided to choose Australian animals — koalas and kangaroos for the purposes of this article.
+To highlight this problem, I decided to choose Australian animals — koalas and kangaroos — for the purposes of this article.

 Instead of training the model from scratch, we used a version of ResNet pre-trained on the ImageNet dataset.
 ImageNet is a dataset of over 15 million annotated images created for the Large Scale Visual Recognition Challenge (ILSVRC).

 This technique of using a pre-trained model for a different task is called transfer learning.
 It allows for achieving exceptional results quickly.
-Our model is a neural network consisting of multiple layers, and the initial layers of the pre-trained model are already pretty good at understanding the world in general.
+Our model is a neural network consisting of multiple layers, and the initial layers of the pre-trained model are already quite effective at understanding the world in general.
 We only needed to train the final layers.
 This step also goes a long way to minimizing the training time, and lets us achieve good results with only several hundred images for each of the three classes: “koala,” “kangaroo,” and “other.”